PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 15:32:19
+Last updated: 2024-04-05 15:32:52
-Random Quote: I saw a couple riding a tandem bike, and it made me think of how you don't know how to ride a bike. - Kamala
+Random Quote: Rebecca: "So, I spoke to the owner of The Sun."
+Ted: "You spoke to God?!"
+Rebecca: "No, the newspaper." - Rebecca Welton